Is Your Child Not Fitting In At School? Here’s How to Help Them

 Make sure your child’s school is doing everything they can to help them find a solid and secure friendship group.

-This is especially important in secondary school (middle school or high school in the USA), as your child may not yet be on the school’s radar of children needing support.
+This is especially important in secondary school, as your child may not yet be on the school’s radar.
+Consider reaching out to the school counselor, as persistent feelings of exclusion or social anxiety can significantly impact academic performance.

 Ensure the school provide alternative options to unstructured break times during the school day.